awsdocs/amazon-codeguru-reviewer-user-guide/doc_source/view-code-review-details.md

 You can also use the AWS CLI or the AWS SDK to view the details of a code review\.

-If you have the code review ARN, you can call `DescribeCodeReview`\.
-Alternatively, you can call `ListCodeReviews` and filter using `ProviderType` and `RepositoryName`\.
+If you have the code review ARN, you can call [https://docs.aws.amazon.com/codeguru/latest/reviewer-api/API_DescribeCodeReview.html](https://docs.aws.amazon.com/codeguru/latest/reviewer-api/API_DescribeCodeReview.html)\.
+Alternatively, you can call [https://docs.aws.amazon.com/codeguru/latest/reviewer-api/API_ListCodeReviews.html](https://docs.aws.amazon.com/codeguru/latest/reviewer-api/API_ListCodeReviews.html) and filter using `ProviderType` and `RepositoryName`\.